Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Stephen:** Uh, one other way I have heard of other classes is that the professors would remove a percentage of the grade of the what the student would get if it wasn’t late, like if the student would have handed it in on time, and he only got 50%, and the student--and the late fee was 25% they’d only lose 25% of the 50

-**Janice** Well... that’s exactly what we mean.
+**Janice:** Well... that’s exactly what we mean.

 **Stephen:** Oh.

-**Janice** Well basically, that’s actually a good thing to clarify because it can be interpreted in different ways.
+**Janice:** Well basically, that’s actually a good thing to clarify because it can be interpreted in different ways.
 If the instructor says the reduction is 50% the student gets 50% of the score that they would have got if it was on time.

 **Chazz;** so the instructor marks it as they would mark it if it wasn’t late, and the system would handle the reduction.